 The extra height of 29in wheels is a factor to consider though, especially if you’re not very tall.
 Summed up in one line, we’d say 650b is fun, 29in is fast – which, of course, can also be fun…

-Finally, mullet bikes use different sized wheels at either end of the bike, most commonly a 29in front wheel for speed and rolling over obstacles, and a 27.5in back wheel for sharp handling at the rear.
+Mullet bikes use different-sized wheels at either end of the bike, most commonly a 29in front wheel for speed and rolling over obstacles, and a 27.5in back wheel for sharp handling at the rear.

 Which frame material is best?